Highlights of Boat Cover Snaps Repair:

-Professionals install these fasteners using a expensive hand punch tool and again are not practical for the DIY boater.
+Professionals install these fasteners using an expensive hand punch tool, and again this is not practical for the DIY boater.

 The curtain fastener (twist fastener) and the Lift-The-Dot fasteners all come with two parts – the 4 prong male top side and the female backing plate which sandwiches the fabric between itself and the male side.
 The prongs crimp down and hold tight to the backing plate.
 Both of these boat cover snap fasteners can be installed with a little patience and without expensive tools.

-Here is a what you'll need to handle this task:
+Here is a what you'll need for this task:

 1. First make sure the canvas where the boat snap is being installed is reinforced so the snap will not rip through the fabric.
 If you need to repair the canvas first, do so.